HolographicWings/MHWilds_Monster-names-entries-AIO-bundle/README.md

 - Simplified Chinese
 - Arabic
 - Latin American Spanish
-Please write me if i made any semantic error.
+The translations are prefix/suffix based from the Rey Dau strings, so please write me if i made any semantic error.

 ---